0800 027 3923

 Vans tend to have a choice of several engine sizes with different horsepower and torque values.
 There are even cases when engines are of the same size but come with different power outputs and torque values.
 So which do you go for?

-If you are going for a van that has a high payload (more carrying capacity), then consider the larger engine with the higher horsepower value.
+If you are going for a van with good towing capacity or a high payload, then consider the larger engine with the higher horsepower value.
 This engine will also have more torque and therefore perform more constantly and smoothly under heavier loads.

 This choice is particularly recommended for hilly roads and motorway driving conditions!
 It is torque that lets you do the hard work, but it’s the horsepower that allows you to do the work quickly once the van is in motion.